severus/severus.github.io/google-cloud-platform/appengine/iap-services.md

 - **Service account**: server@example.gserviceaccount.com
 - **G Suite domain**: example.com

-Make sure to add a Google Account that you have access to.
+Make sure to add a Google Account that you have access to.</li>

-7. When you're finished adding members, click Add.
+When you're finished adding members, click Add.

 #### Turning on IAP